TrainWeb.org Facebook Page

 Map: Ba 35 A 9 Topographic Maps

-Before proceeding under North Avenue (ahead) tracks of the Northern Central and B&O met coldly here in a diamond, up to eight of them to be exact.
-Into the 1980s B&O's NA Tower oversaw the action from a spot near the center of this photo.
+Before proceeding under North Avenue (ahead), tracks of the Northern Central and B&O met coldly here in a diamond, up to eight of them to be exact.
+Into the 1980s, B&O's NA Tower oversaw the action from a spot near the center of this photo.
 That's the JFX casting shadows from the left.

-NA Tower was one of only three B&O towers in the region that employed an electropneumatic switch system, rather than armstrong levers, and the only one that used air pressure supplied by the Pennsylvania Railroad, parent of the Northern Central.
+NA Tower was one of only three B&O towers in the region that employed an electropneumatic switch system, rather than armstrong levers, and the only one that used air pressure supplied by the Pennsylvania Railroad, parent of Northern Central.
 The other B&O towers that employed air pressure to operate track switches were Riverside and WB Tower in Brunswick, Maryland.
 Instead of armstrong levers, the interior photo linked below shows NA's US&S model A5 switch machine.

 Links: NA Tower 1980s photo, 1985, interior